-Samsung’s Galaxy S20 range — three phones, including the Galaxy S20, S20 Plus, and S20 Ultra — is stylish and impressively powerful, but curved glass and shiny metal do not bear the consequences of accidental meetings with the sidewalk at all well.
+Samsung’s Galaxy S20 range — four phones, including the Galaxy S20, S20 Plus, S20 Ultra, and now, the Galaxy S20 FE — is stylish and impressively powerful, but curved glass and shiny metal do not bear the consequences of accidental meetings with the sidewalk at all well.
 In other words, you really need to find some solid protection for your smartphone.
-The Samsung Galaxy S20 may be the smallest of the new range, but it’s every bit as fragile as the Plus and Ultra.
+The Samsung Galaxy S20 may be the smallest of the new range, but it’s every bit as fragile as its siblings.
 Here are the best Galaxy S20 cases we’ve spotted so far.

 Burkley Carson Magnetic Detachable Wallet Case